-Loxam is a French simplified joint stock company ("Société par actions simplifiée") with a capital of €229,818,150 as at 31 March 2018, governed by all of the legislation and regulations for commercial companies in France, and particularly the French commercial code ("Code de commerce").
+Loxam is a French simplified joint stock company ("Société par actions simplifiée") with a capital of €229,818,150 as at 30 June 2018, governed by all of the legislation and regulations for commercial companies in France, and particularly the French commercial code ("Code de commerce").
 Its registered office is located at 256 rue Nicolas Coatanlem, 56850 Caudan, France.

 The Group is the European equipment rental market leader, with its business focused primarily on construction and civil engineering professionals.
-The Group operates mainly in Europe, as well as North Africa, and has a 50.1% stake in a rental company in Brazil.
-Following the acquisitions of the Lavendon and Hune Groups, the Group also operates in the United Arab Emirates, Bahrain, Saudi Arabia, Oman, Qatar and Kuwait as well as Colombia.
+The Group operates mainly in Europe, as well as North Africa, the Middle East (United Arab Emirates, Bahrain, Saudi Arabia, Oman, Qatar and Kuwait) and has a 50.1% stake in a rental company in Brazil and a 50% stake in a rental company in Colombia.